Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ### Redenomination

-AXIASolar conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the DOT token.
+AXIASolar conducted a poll, which ended on 27 July 2020 (block 888,888), in which the stakeholders decided to redenominate the SOLAR token.
 The redenomination does not change the number of base units (called "plancks" in AXIASolar) in the network.
-The only change is that a single DOT token will be 1e10 plancks instead of the original 1e12 plancks.
-See the AXIASolar blog posts explaining the [details](https://medium.com/axiasolar-network/the-first-axiasolar-vote-1fc1b8bd357b) and the [results](https://medium.com/axiasolar-network/the-results-are-in-8f6b1ca2a4e6) of the vote.
+The only change is that a single SOLAR token will be 1e10 plancks instead of the original 1e12 plancks.
+See the AXIASolar blog posts explaining the [details](https://medium.com/axiacoin.network/the-first-axiasolar-vote-1fc1b8bd357b) and the [results](https://medium.com/axiacoin.network/the-results-are-in-8f6b1ca2a4e6) of the vote.

 The redenomination will take effect 72 hours after transfers are enabled.
 The projected block numbers and times are: